 3. Use your kitchen wisely.

 Cooking for a crowd?
 When you’ve got a big holiday meal to make, you can save energy by baking several dishes at the same time.
 Your oven will use the same amount of electricity to heat up one dish as opposed to a full rack.
 There’s also no need to preheat the oven for dishes with a long baking time, such as your Thanksgiving turkey or Christmas ham.
 Just pop your dish in at the beginning and add a couple extra minutes to the timer.
-For more tips on how to save energy in the kitchen, check out our article here.
+For more tips on how to save energy in the kitchen.

 4. Beware of vacation vampires.